angular/angular/aio/content/guide/deprecations.md

 In version 5.0.0, Angular updated its standard pipes to use the CLRD implementation.
 At that time, Angular also added [`DeprecatedI18NPipesModule`](api/common/DeprecatedI18NPipesModule) and related APIs to provide limited-time access to the old behavior.
 If you need to use these `Deprecated*` pipes, see [Angular change log](https://github.com/angular/angular/blob/master/CHANGELOG.md#i18n-pipes) and the [Date Formats mappings](https://docs.google.com/spreadsheets/d/12iygt-_cakNP1VO7MV9g4lq9NsxVWG4tSfc98HpHb0k/edit#gid=0 "Date Formats Google sheet").

 Reminder: If you use these `Deprecated*` pipes, you should migrate to the current APIs listed above as soon as possible.
-These deprecated APIs are candidates for removal in the next major release.
+These deprecated APIs are candidates for removal in version 9.

 {@a loadChildren}